AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Current Task (2025-08-07)

 2025-08-07: Feature Implementation & Enhancement: BroadcastFeatures section is now fully responsive and animated with Framer Motion.
 Used motion.section and motion.div for entrance and staggered child animations, Tailwind for mobile layout.
 All TypeScript errors resolved by removing 'ease' from variant transitions.
 Implementation tested and validated visually and in code.
 Solution matches requirements and is production-ready.
+2025-08-07: Feature implementation started: Enhancing BroadcastFeatures.tsx with smooth scroll-based animation using Framer Motion.
+Will research best practices for scroll-triggered animation, update animation logic for smoothness, and validate with visual and code checks.
+Will update memory after each step.